 - Giving a lender / investor confidence in the IP asset recovery options

-Metis Partners has advised on a numerous IP sale and leaseback, pension led funding and growth finance deals which have resulted in £tens of millions worth of new investment in SMEs where IP assets have been used as security by investors.
+We have advised on numerous IP sale and leaseback, pension led funding and growth finance deals which have resulted new investment in SMEs where IP assets have been used as security by investors.